seogenis/world-model-portal-backend/README.md

 5. **Optimization Strategies**: Model selection and caching for performance enhancement
 6. **Self-Healing Systems**: Robust recovery mechanisms to maintain state after restarts

-### Batch Video Generation
+### Video Generation Using Celery

-For high-throughput scenarios, the system supports parallel batch generation:
+The system uses Celery for asynchronous video generation tasks:

-1. Submit up to 8 prompts via batch endpoint
+1. Client submits a prompt through the API
-2. Each prompt is assigned to a different GPU (0-7) for concurrent processing
+2. System submits a Celery task for processing
-3. All jobs share the same global semaphore for NVIDIA API access
+3. Video generation task runs in a separate worker process
-4. Status updates are available via the batch_status endpoint
+4. Generated video is uploaded to S3 bucket
-5. All generated videos can be downloaded as a single ZIP file
+5. Client polls status endpoint to get S3 URL when complete
-6. Directory structure preserves job organization even after service restarts
+6. Presigned URLs are generated for secure, time-limited access

 ## 🚀 Deploying on Brev.dev